KenPonta/CheatSheet/docs/user-guides/customization.md

 ## Overview

-The customization phase allows you to configure the layout, formatting, and appearance of your cheat sheet to meet your specific needs and preferences.
+The customization phase allows you to configure the layout, formatting, and appearance of your compact study material to meet your specific needs and preferences.

 ## Page Settings